strapdata/elassandra-operator/docs/source/security.rst

       verbs:
       - list

-In order to access Kubernetes nodes information about server type, storage type and optional public IP address, the Elassandra operator create a dedicated ServiceAccount suffixed by ``nodeinfo`` associated to the ClusterRole ``node-reader``.
-When starting Elassandra pods, this allows an init container to retrieve these information.
+When Kubernetes ``hostNetwork`` or ``hostPort`` is enabled, the Elassandra operator adds an init container (named nodeinfo) to Elassandra nodes to get the node public IP address.

-The node-reader has the following permissions:
+In order to access Kubernetes these nodes information, the Elassandra operator create a dedicated ServiceAccount suffixed by ``nodeinfo`` associated to the ClusterRole ``node-reader`` with the following permissions:

 .. code::